Table of Contents

 - Grant, refuse, or withdraw healthcare procedures even if such action could lead to your death

 - Authorize your admission to or departure from any healthcare facility or nursing home

 - Receive information about your previous medical records and current medical care

 - Sign any forms necessary to complete the above actions

 Your agent cannot make non-medical decisions using this form.
 To empower you agent to make financial and other non-medical decisions on your behalf, use a Louisiana power of attorney form.

 6. What to Do if You Change Your Mind

 It’s perfectly normal to have second thoughts after completing a Louisiana Medical Power of Attorney.
 Your original document is not set in stone, so you can make changes as needed or even revoke the power of attorney form altogether.

 Acceptable methods for changing your medical power of attorney, outlined in Title 40 Chapter 1151.3 of the Louisiana Revised Statutes, include:

-- A written document declaring your intent to revoke the original form
+- A written revocation of power of attorney document declaring your intent to revoke the original form

 - An “oral or nonverbal expression” that makes your intention to revoke known